|

 All the points of the XY-plane will be to a zr height.
 The zr value is chosen by the user before the calculation.
 We will be able to make many calculations considering different plane heights.
 The different plane heights will be determined by the user (zr values).
 In this way, the physical form of the pollutant plume can be studied.
 XZ-Planes (perpendicular to ground surface): In such a case, the program window is a XZ-plane (perpendicular to the ground surface).
 A pollutant point source (stack) is represented by a small square.
 In the Status bar at the bottom, we have X,Y and Z coordinate values in meters and data on our environmental system.
 Point the mouse where you want in the program window and the X,Y and Z values will be shown in the status bar at the bottom.
 On the left bottom corner, a text box appears: the pollutant concentration value (micrograms per cubic meter, ug/m3).
 Point the mouse where you want in the program window and the concentration value will be shown in the text box.
 The pollutant concentrations will be calculated in a perpendicular plane to the ground surface (XZ-Plane).
 The plane height will be determined by the user (yr).

 All the points of the XZ-Plane will be to a yr height.
 The yr value is chosen by the user before the calculation.
 We will be able to make many calculations considering different plane heights.
 The different plane heights will be determined by the user (yr values).
-In this way, the physical form of the pollutant plume can be studied.
+In this way, the physical form of the pollutant plume can be studied. air quality modeling software

 European Union · network on Pollution Member of MAPO: European network on Marine Pollution.
-Project funded by the European Commission through the 6th Framework Programme for Research and Development

 |